March 27th, 2020 | COVID-19 Helpful Information

 If you practice a particular profession that would allow you to donate services from a distance, offer these through a nonprofit volunteer organization.
 Let's say you're a health insurance or Medicare consultant who can't take meetings in person for the duration.
 You could consult by phone to give peace of mind to seniors who are confused about their benefits vis-à-vis COVID-19.
 If you're an attorney, you could help with estates.
 An accountant could be of great use during tax season, since the deadlines have shifted this year.
 If you're a teacher, why not devise a lesson plan for helping a senior navigate their computer over the phone?
 You could solve a problem that would serve long after life has returned to normal.

 And, once life returns to normal …

 What you can do long-term to help seniors?
 Wouldn't it be a shame to establish a lifeline of service and support and not continue it, perhaps grow it?
 You could use your down time right now to learn more about the needs of seniors.
 How much, for example, do you know about the lives of families and loved ones dealing with dementia?
 You might be amazed at the advances in neuroscience been applied in Memory Care communities.
-While you're at it, any senior living community can direct you to activities and organizations that will make the best use of your desire to learn and help.
+While you're at it, any senior living residence can direct you to activities and organizations that will make the best use of your desire to learn and help.
 You'd certainly see the value in helping.
 You could focus more of your attention on the aging population and make it part of your conversations with members of the younger population.

 We have big shoes to fill, after all.
 We are the children, grandchildren and great-grandchildren of the Greatest Generation, who certainly know the importance of sacrifice for others.
 Try this.
 Call an older friend or relative and say, “There's a lot I don't know about our history that you could tell me.
 Could we talk?"
 You may have given the greatest gift anyone can get: someone who wants to know their story.